jpanakkal22/React_employee_directory/README.md

 * [Questions](#questions)

 ## Installation
 To begin installation, create a GitHub repository and clone it to your code editor.
 Run npx create-react-app (app name) to create the React application.
 Cd into the application and npm start to run the application.
-Install npm package 'axios'dir to make API call for user data.
+Install the required dependencies per package.json or run npm install from command line.

 ## Usage